Killing of Jocques Clemmons

 Jocques Clemmons, a 31-year-old, was fatally shot on February 10, 2017, in Nashville, Tennessee, United States, after a traffic stop where Clemmons pulled out a gun, leading to a confrontation with Joshua Lippert, a 32-year-old police officer.
-After an investigation, the Davidson County District Attorney declined to prosecute Lippert on any charges, a decision that was protested by several groups.
+After an investigation, the Davidson County District Attorney declined to prosecute Lippert on all charges, a decision that was protested by several groups.
 After reviews at several levels of the Nashville Police and Tennessee Bureau of Investigation's work and reports, the U.S. Department of Justice closed the case in August 2017.

 Events

 Clemmons ran a stop sign and stopped in the parking lot of the James A. Cayce Homes.
 He got out of the car and was armed.
 His gun fell to the ground during the altercation with Lippert.
 Clemmons picked up the weapon before Lippert shot him, once in the abdomen, once in the hip and twice in the back as he tried to run away.

 On May 11, 2017, the district attorney of Davidson County, Glenn Funk, decided not to prosecute Lippert.
 The decision prompted criticisms from the NAACP, the ACLU and Black Lives Matter, and protesters gathered outside the residence of then Nashville Mayor Megan Barry.

 In August 2017, the case was closed by three federal government agencies (the United States Attorney's Office in Nashville, the FBI and the United States Department of Justice Civil Rights Division) after they reviewed the investigations carried out by the Metropolitan Nashville Police Department and the Tennessee Bureau of Investigation.
 The decision was welcomed by the Fraternal Order of Police, which prompted protesters to leave banners on interstate overpasses criticizing them on the day of their annual conference in Nashville.